-The application of the amendments has had no material impact on the Group's financial positions and performance but has affected the disclosure of the Group's accounting policies set out in note 3 to the consolidated financial statements.
+The application of the amendments in the current year has had no impact on the Group's consolidated financial statements.

-Amendments to HKFRSs in issue but not yet effective
+New and amendments to HKFRSs in issue but not yet effective

-The Group has not early applied the following amendments to HKFRSs that have been issued but are not yet effective:
+The Group has not early applied the following new and amendments to HKFRSs that have been issued but are not yet effective:

-Amendments to HKFRS 10 and HKAS 28 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 1 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 2 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) 2 Amendments to HKAS 1 Non-current Liabilities with Covenants 2 Amendments to HKAS 7 and HKFRS 7 Supplier Finance Arrangements 2 Amendments to HKAS 21 Lack of Exchangeability 3
+HKFRS 17 (including the October Insurance Contracts 1 2020 and February 2022 Amendments to HKFRS 17) Amendments to HKFRS 10 Sale or Contribution of Assets between an Investor and its and HKAS 28 Associate or Joint Venture 2 Amendment to HKFRS 16 Lease Liability in a Sale and Leaseback 3 Amendments to HKAS 1 Classification of Liabilities as Current or Non-current and related amendments to Hong Kong Interpretation 5 (2020) 1 Amendments to HKAS 1 and Disclosure of Accounting Policies 1 HKFRS Practice Statement 2 Amendments to HKAS 8 Definition of Accounting Estimates 1 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transaction 1

-1 Effective for annual periods beginning on or after a date to be determined.
+1 Effective for annual periods beginning on or after 1 January 2023.

-2 Effective for annual periods beginning on or after 1 January 2024.
+2 Effective for annual periods beginning on or after a date to be determined.

-3 Effective for annual periods beginning on or after 1 January 2025.
+3 Effective for annual periods beginning on or after 1 January 2024.

-Except for the amendment to HKFRSs mentioned below, the directors of the Company anticipate that the application of all other amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+The directors of the Company anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.